Switchboard upgrades and replacement services

 For an accurate quotation to upgrade your switchboard, call our friendly team of electricians today.

 Switchboard electrical installation

 Upgrading a switchboard can take anywhere between 2-8 hours depending on the location and the degree of other electrical work required to complete the installation.

-If you have queries or want to know more – call our team today on 0478 638 970.
+If you have queries or want to know more – contact us today.
 We can help you with expert advice and recommendations from qualified electricians, based on your current switchboard and power needs.